“Decent, affordable housing should be a basic right for everybody in this country.

 Pulitzer Prize Winner and Professor of Sociology, Princeton

 Smoky Mountain Housing Partnership (SMHP) is the affordable housing division of Mountain Projects, Inc., a community action agency that has served the southern mountains of Western North Carolina since 1965.
-Mountain Projects has several long-running initiatives to assist homeowners in need.
-These programs offer renovation support for current homes, rental assistance, and heating assistance during winter months.
-Smoky Mountain Housing Partnership is the newest addition to Mountain Projects’ lineup of programs, generating affordable housing and home buying services for essential workers in Haywood and Jackson Counties.
+Mountain Projects has several long-running initiatives to assist homeowners in need, and Smoky Mountain Housing Partnership is the newest addition to its lineup of programs.
+SMHP generates affordable housing and home buying services and counseling for essential workers in Haywood and Jackson Counties.

 You can join our effort to address the lack of affordable housing in Haywood and Jackson counties by donating funds, materials, and time.